Thinking Ahead: housing and related care options in later life

 Read more...

-If you’re finding it difficult to manage everyday tasks at home, you have a right to ask your council’s adult social services department to assess your support needs.
-This factsheet explains how to ask for a care needs assessment and what support servi
+If you’re finding it difficult to manage everyday tasks, you may be entitled to help from your local council’s adult social services department.
+The first step is an assessment of your needs.
+This factsheet explains how to ask for a care needs assessme

 Read more...